 The film’s director is a cool choice.
 Her name is Cathy Yan, and she’s a business school grad who became a journalist (with jobs at the Los Angeles Times and the Wall Street Journal) before becoming a filmmaker.
 Yan’s first feature, DEAD PIGS, debuted at Sundance 2018 to glowing reviews.
 The Shanghai-set story looks at family and cultural changes in China.
 Margot Robbie reportedly specifically wanted Yan to direct BIRDS OF PREY.

-What’s the Full Title?
+What’s the Official Title?

 The Birds of Prey Story

-This is what we know about BIRDS OF PREY so far.
 Christina Hodson, whose most recent big release is BUMBLEBEE, wrote the script.
 The new film takes place sometime after SUICIDE SQUAD and finds that the relationship between the Joker and Harley Quinn has soured.
 As a result, Mr. J throws his girlfriend to the curb, and she must find her way to survive without his protection in the Gotham criminal underworld.

 The story teams Harley with three other characters: Huntress, Black Canary and Gotham City PD detective Renee Montoya.
 Why?
 Well, a young girl, Cassandra Cain, ends up with a very special diamond belonging to Black Mask (Ewan McGregor), one of the most powerful criminals in Gotham’s new underworld.
 The women individually set out to rescue Cassandra with their own motives in mind, bringing together the titular team for the first time.